DHTMLX/docs-suite/docs/list/load_data.md

 ## Preparing data set

-dhtmlxList expects loaded data in the JSON format.
+DHTMLX List expects loaded data in the JSON format.
 Here is an example of an appropriate data set:

 ~~~js
 const dataset = [